inveniosoftware/docs-invenio-rdm/docs/reference/file_transfer.md

 1. **Network Access**: The file’s URL is reachable from the user’s network.
 2. **No Sensitive Data**: The URL does not include any sensitive information (such as tokens).

-By default, Invenio refuses references to external files.
+By default, InvenioRDM refuses references to external files.
 Files can only be referenced from a “trusted domains” list, which you can configure in your `invenio.cfg` file:

 ```python